How Home Equity Loans Work: Pros and Cons

 The Tax Factor

-It was possible for some taxpayers to claim an itemized deduction for interest paid on home equity loans in tax years up to and including 2017.
+Some taxpayers were able to claim an itemized deduction for interest paid on home equity loans in tax years up to and including 2017.
 That deduction is no longer available as a result of the Tax Cuts and Jobs Act unless you use the money to "buy, build or substantially improve" your home, according to the Internal Revenue Service.
 Speak with a tax professional to find out how your home loans may affect your taxes.